stephenfjohnson/coffee-offering/src/pages/about/about.md

 path: /about
 title: About Coffee Offering
 ---
-Coffee Offering is currently a list of information about coffees available for wholesale.
+Coffee Offering is an international coffee company specializing in inventories and quality control.
+Please contact us for project analysis, quotes and other questions.

-## Hit us up!
+## Contact

-Fill out the contact form with details about your interest.
+Fill out the contact form below with details about your interest.

 > \*By using this site the user acknowledges that the contents of this site are solely for information purposes and agrees not to copy or redistribute this information without permission from site admin.
 >